psrnk/file-organizer/README.md

 # Automated File Organizer for the Downloads Folder

 ## Description
-This Java application monitors the Downloads folder in real time and automatically sorts newly added files into subfolders based on their file extensions.
-The application uses the Java WatchService API to watch for changes in the folder and categorizes files into the following groups:
+This Java application monitors your Downloads folder in real time and automatically organizes newly added files into subfolders based on their file extensions.
+It uses the Java WatchService API to detect changes and sorts files into the following categories:
 - **Images:** jpg, jpeg, png, gif
 - **Documents:** pdf, doc, docx, txt
 - **Videos:** mp4, avi, mkv